Israel Expat Health Insurance Guide

 Healthcare in both private and public facilities is of equally high quality.
 The main difference is that private hospitals offer extra frills compared to public hospitals.
 Examples include private hotel-like rooms, internet and television access, restaurant-quality food, and extra beds for overnight guests.

 Expats working in Israel are not entitled to receiving the national healthcare benefits.
 However, according to the Israeli Foreign Workers Law, your employer is required to provide private medical insurance at their expense.
 Employers are required to provide private medical insurance for the entire duration of their employment, and to provide the policy in a language that can be understood.
 In order to cover the cost of medical insurance in Israel, the employer may deduct a sum of money, not exceeding NIS 103.14, from an expat’s monthly salary.
+However, it may still be worth considering purchasing a travel insurance policy.

 The Israeli currency is called the New Israel Shekel (NIS) or shekel for short.
 Travellers may also hear its Hebrew pluralised version, shakalim, or shekels in English.
 There are 100 agorot (agora in singular) in each shekel.
 The bank notes are in denominations of NIS 200, 100, 50 and 20.
 The country also has coins in denominations of NIS 10, 55, 2, 1 and 50 agorot and 10 agorot.